-Board of Directors General shareholders'

-meeting

-Body authorising the clauses Х

-Are these clauses notified to the General NO Shareholder s' Meeting? • NO
+Body authorising the clauses: Board of Directors Are these clauses notified to the General Shareholders' Meetings?
+NO

 In accordance with the applicable law, these contracts are communicated to the relevant competent bodies.
-The Directors' Remuneration Policy contains the general framework for these clauses for executive directors and this policy is approved by the Shareholders General Meeting.
+The Directors' Remuneration Policy contains the general framework for these clauses for executive directors and this Policy is approved by the Shareholders General Meeting.
 The Board of Directors approves the contracts of the executive directors and the basic contractual conditions applicable to top Management of the Company.